Lakhan1122/Lakhan1122/README.md

 ## About Me
- --Observant and detail-oriented aspiring Full-Stack Web Developer with a specialization in Java
-Backend Development.
-An enthusiastic, hardworking, and self-motivated who is always looking forward to learning new skills.
-A complete team player who is excited to be at the deployment phase of his new career as a FullStack Web developer.
+ --Experienced in Full-Stack Web Development with a strong focus on Java Backend Development.
+Detail-oriented and observant, I am passionate about continuously expanding my skill set.
+I thrive in team environments and am eager to contribute to all stages of project deployment as a collaborative Full-Stack Web developer.

 ### 🌱 What do I do?